 Take advantage of everything fall brings in Eau Claire by exploring our orchards.
 You can pick your own apples, pumpkins, plums, and several other locally grown products all while having fun.
 One of Eau Claire's largest orchards, Ferguson's, is one of the Midwest's largest commercial apple growers that attracts thousands of visitors and locals each year to their farm.
 Apart from their many varieties of apples, they also have a variety of things to do at their farm for family fun.
 Same goes for places like Leffel Roots or Connell's; a visit to Eau Claire's orchards is a fall bucket list item you'll want to cross off each year.

 Spread throughout Eau Claire County are several farms that not only contribute locally but nationally as well.
 While several of them provide their products to our local restaurants, farms like Farm to Fork Retreat and Together Farms offer food right on site.
-Farm to Fork at Dancing Yarrow is known for their summer pizza nights while Together Farms hosts their infamous Thursday night Burger Nights.
+Farm to Fork at Dancing Yarrow is known for its summer pizza nights while Together Farms hosts their infamous Thursday night Burger Nights.
 Govin's Meats & Berries, located just a short drive away in Menomonie, WI, is the farm to visit when you want something family-friendly and FUN!
 They host their "Lambing Barn & Baby Farm Animals" event each spring while in the autumn, the farm turns into the ideal day trip for some fall family fun.
 One Eau Claire farm delivers a product that you've most likely seen on your grocery store shelf; have you ever heard of Silver Spring Foods Horseradish?
-Silver Spring products come from Huntsinger Farms in Eau Claire who happen to also be the world's largest grower and processor of horseradish.
+Silver Spring products come from Huntsinger Farms in Eau Claire who happens to also be the world's largest grower and processor of horseradish.
 For a soul-replenishing farm experience near Eau Claire, you can visit Hidden Timber Soul Sanctuary in Fall Creek, WI, for goat yoga and an alpaca adventure!
 They offer pure adventurous fun for adults seeking to decompress and recharge with animals and nature in a peaceful, serene setting.
 Throughout the Chippewa Valley and in neighboring cities like Osseo, WI, there are many farms to be grateful for when it comes to our agricultural economy.